HarshaPatel903/HarshaPatel903/README.md

-- 👋 Hi, I’m @HarshaPatel903
+- 👋 Hi, I’m @Harsha Patel
-- 👀 I’m interested in Webdevelopment,and intrested learn more
+- 👀 I’m interested in Web development,and trying to learn more it in
-- 🌱 I’m currently learning PHP and I know HTML,CSS,Python(intermidate),same goes for JAVA
+- 🌱 I’m currently learning PHP, React Native and I know HTML, CSS, Java Script, Python(intermidate), same goes for JAVA
-- 💞️ I’m looking to collaborate on Somthing i know and also to learn somthing new
+- 💞️ I’m looking to collaborate on Something i know and also to learn something new
 - 📫 How to reach me my email address is - harshapatel903@gmail.com
 - Phone no - +91-8971303971